-According to World Instant Noodles Association, in 2018, instant noodles in India are the third-largest consumer category followed by China/Hong Kong and Indonesia.
-This segment had total sales of $1,040.4 million in 2019 and is predicted to grow at a CAGR of around 5.6 per cent to $1,293.7 million in 2023.
+According to World Instant Noodles Association, instant noodles in India are the third-largest consumer category followed by China/Hong Kong and Indonesia.
+This segment had total sales of USD 54.70 Billion in 2022 and the total Instant Noodles revenue is expected reach nearly USD 81.96 Billion By 2029.

-So here’s your list Best Brands of Instant Noodles in India you can have instead of Maggi.
+So here’s your list instant noodles brands of in India you can have instead of Maggi.

 The Maggi family originally founded it in Switzerland in the 19th century, hence Maggi’s name.
 In 1947, after several ownership and corporate structure changes, Maggi’s holding company merged with the Nestlé company to form Nestlé-Alimentana S.A., currently known in its own francophone home base as Nestlé S.A.